Chord Melody Guitar Basics

 I invite you to join my Facebook group and post a video of your arrangement, and get some tips and feedback from myself as well as other community members.

-Obviously if I was include every aspect of chord melody playing in this post it would go for many more pages than this, however for more resources check out these great websites and books:
+Obviously if I was include every aspect of chord melody playing in this post it would go for many more pages than this, however for more resources check out the following:

 - Chord Chemistry – a fantastic go-to resource on chord melody guitar playing by the late great guitarist Ted Greene